POTENTIALLY RE-OPENABLE LIDOS IN THE UNITED KINGDOM

 This blog showed the building work in progress, 2007-08.

 Clifton Lido re-opened late in 2008 as a private health club, re-named The Lido.
-Membership is £450 pa, but The Lido will be open to non-members on Monday to Fridays from 1pm - 4pm - an afternoon pass costs £7.50 per person and includes the pool, sauna, steam room, sun deck and access to the cafe lounge.
+Membership in 2013 is £605 pa, or £55 per month, but The Lido is open to non-members on Monday to Fridays from 1pm to 4pm - an afternoon pass costs £20 for adults and £7.50 for accompanied children (after 2pm).

-The Restaurant on the 1st floor is open to members and non members at all times, with access via a separate entrance on Southleigh Road.
+The Restaurant on the first floor is open to members and non members at all times, with access via a separate entrance on Southleigh Road.

 Club website: www.lidobristol.com